vietanhle0101/vietanhle0101.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Assistant at School of Informatics, Computing and Cyber Systems, Northern Arizona University.
 I am currently working under the supervision of Dr. Truong Nghiem.
-I gained BSc in Automation and Control Engineering (Talented program) from Hanoi University of Science and Technology, Vietnam in 2019.
-My research interest includes Distributed Model Predictive Control for Multi-agent Systems, Intelligent Control using Machine Learning and Optimization, Robotics and Autonomous Systems.
+I gained BSc degree in Automation and Control Engineering (Talented program) from Hanoi University of Science and Technology, Vietnam in 2019.
+My current research interest includes Distributed Model Predictive Control for Multi-agent Systems, Intelligent Control using Machine Learning and Optimization, Robotics and Autonomous Systems.